Top Travel Essentials for Visiting the UK in 2025: What to Pack & Plan

 -

-Use a money belt or neck pouch for passports
+Use a money belt for passport and cash

 -

-Always lock your hotel door and store passports in a safe
+Lock hotel rooms and store valuables in a safe

 -